Product Launch Case Interview: Framework and Example (2026)

 Step 3: Pricing Strategy

 Value-based anchor: The nearest substitute is a basic stainless steel water bottle at $25.
-The connected tracking feature has been shown to improve hydration compliance by ~25% in fitness app studies — value to a fitness enthusiast: roughly $50 in equivalent coaching value.
+The connected tracking feature has been shown to improve hydration compliance by ~25% in fitness app studies, representing roughly $50 in equivalent coaching value to a fitness enthusiast.
 Pricing at $39 captures ~28% of value delivered.

 3-tier pricing structure:

-Recommended launch price: $39 (Connected tier) — optimal balance of margin (54% gross margin at $15 COGS) and broad market access.
+Recommended launch price: $39 (Connected tier), the optimal balance of margin (54% gross margin at $15 COGS) and broad market access.

 Step 4: Distribution and Go-to-Market Channels